erlcloud/erlcloud/README.md

 - All interfaces should provide a method for working with non-default config.
 - Public interfaces with paging logic should prefer `{ok, Results, Marker}` style to the `{{paged, Marker}, Results}` found in some modules.
-In case of records output, tokens should part of the record.
+In case of records output, tokens should be part of the record.
-- Passing next page `NextToken`, `NextMarker` is preferred with `Opts` rather than a a fun parameter like found in many modules.
+- Passing next page `NextToken`, `NextMarker` is preferred with `Opts` rather than a fun parameter like found in many modules.
 - Public interfaces should normally expose proplists over records.
+All new modules are preferred to have both.
 - Exposed records are to be used only for complex outputs.
 Examples to follow: ddb2, ecs.
-- Library should not expose any long running processes
+- Library should not expose any long running or stateful processes - no gen_servers, no caches and etc.